GIScience/gis-training-resource-center/content/en/Module_9/en_qgis_module_9_col_mhu_ex_1.md

 1. Rank the municipios in your study area by `pop_beyond_60min_drive`, adjusted for your Task 4 judgement calls.
 2. As a team, agree on **two or three priority underserved clusters** to carry forward — not the entire four-department area.
 The next exercise in this track will design MHU stops for these clusters specifically.
 3. Record, for each chosen cluster: total population, population within 60-minute drive access, population outside it, and the percentage figure.
 You'll present this exact set of numbers again at the end of the track.
+%% The record the demographics for each cluster
 ---

 ## Discussion <a id="discussion"></a>